Stress & Overthinking

 Every Adult You Admire Has Done This

 Consider the alternative.
 The people who spend their lives trying to perfectly match their parents' blueprint often remain exhausted, constantly feeling like they're "not enough," even at 30, 40, or 50.
 Breaking away is not just an option; it's essential.
-Knowing this should be a powerful source of reassurance—this struggle isn't isolating you; it's connecting you to every independent adult who came before you.
+Knowing this should be a powerful source of reassurance.
+This struggle isn't isolating you; it's connecting you to every independent adult who came before you.

 From Blueprint to Freedom

 You're not their blueprint.
 You're building your own.
-And that's not failure—that's the point.
+And that's not failure.
+That's the point.